gerirgaudi/naplug/README.md

 * `[]` and `[]=` to get and set specific arguments
 * `to_str` to produce formatted plugin output
 * `eject!`, to quickly bail out
+* `enable!` and `enabled?`, `disable!` and `disabled?`, for enable and disabled plugs

 Overriding these will likely cause *Naplug* to misbehave, to say the least.

+Other methods can be defined in the class as necessary, and they can be used in the defined plugins or plugs, generally to provide helpers services.
+These should be defined as `private` or `protected` as necessary.

 ### Status